Social Data Science

 • Example: How do sanctions affect human rights violations?

-• Both countries followed similar trends before sanctions
+• Key assumption: Both countries followed similar trends before sanctions

 Difference in Differences